-The Board considers whether directors serving on the boards of other entities including public and private companies, Crown corporations and other state-owned entities, and non-profit organizations pose any potential conflict.
+The Board considers whether directors serving on the boards of, or acting as officers or in another similar capacity for, other entities including public and private companies, Crown corporations and other state-owned entities, and non-profit organizations pose any potential conflict.
 The Board reviews these relationships annually to determine that they do not interfere with any of our director's ability to act in our best interests.
-If a director declares a material interest in any material contract or material transaction being considered at the meeting, the director is not present during the discussion and does not vote on the matter.
+If a director declares a material interest in any material contract or material transaction being considered at a meeting, the director is not present during the discussion and does not vote on the matter.